 An aspiring estate planning attorney has to complete law school and earn a Juris Doctor (J.D.).
 Estate law is included in the coursework of the J.D. program.
 After law school, the candidate has to pass the state bar exam and earn a license to practice law.

-Some go on to pursue a masters in law with a specialization in estate law.
-Apart from a law degree, estate planning attorneys may additionally have financial or accounting degrees.
+Some go on to pursue a master’s in law with a specialization in estate law.
+In addition to a law degree, estate planning attorneys may also have financial or accounting degrees.

-There are various certifications available that train lawyers in financial planning, ethics, tax laws, compliance, and regulations.
+Various certifications are available that train lawyers in financial planning, ethics, tax laws, compliance, and regulations.

-Some of the most valued certifications are the Chartered Trust and Estate Planner (CTEP), the Accredited Estate Planner (AEP) the Certified Trust, and Fiduciary Advisor (CTFA).
+Some of the most valued certifications are the Chartered Trust and Estate Planner (CTEP), the Accredited Estate Planner (AEP), and the Certified Trust and Fiduciary Advisor (CTFA).

 Work Experience

-Aspiring estate planning lawyers acquire work experience through mentor-ship and internships.
-Moot courts, practice trials, legal clinics at law school also help the students gain experience.
+Aspiring estate planning lawyers acquire work experience through mentorship and internships.
+Moot courts, practice trials, and legal clinics at law school also help the students gain experience.

-Many law firms, corporate legal departments, and government agencies offer summer internship programs and part-time jobs.
+Many law firms, corporate legal departments, and government agencies offer summer internships and part-time jobs.
 Newly graduated lawyers are hired to work as associates with other lawyers and firms.

-After several years, they may be admitted into partnership with the firm while others might prefer to go into their own practice or join the legal department of a large corporation.
+After several years, they may be admitted into partnership with the firm, while others might prefer to go into their practice or join the legal department of a large corporation.

 How to Apply?

-If you have the required education and experience, you can go ahead and post your resume on various job platforms for lawyers.
-You can also apply for a job by filling an online application.
+If you have the required education and experience, you can post your resume on various job platforms for lawyers or apply for a job by filling out an online application.

-You will be attaching your resume, references, and writing a solid cover letter describing your expertise, certifications, and experience.
+You will attach your resume and references and write a solid cover letter describing your expertise, certifications, and experience.

 There are many online platforms solely dedicated to legal jobs.
-Some of these platforms are lawjobs.comlawdawgs.comlawcrossing.com, and the NALP placement center.
+These platforms include lawjobs.com, lawdawgs.com, lawcrossing.com, and the NALP placement center.

 Joining a professional estate law association like the National Association of Estate Planners and Councils (NAEPC) can also help one meet and network with practicing estate lawyers, leading to potential placements.